endlesspint8/endlesspint8.github.io/testing/2018-02-12-books-versus-internets.md

 The internets and socials are nonsensical, silly, irrelevant and, worse of all, distracting us from the fact that [we are all running out of time](http://lithub.com/how-many-books-will-you-read-before-you-die/).

+---

+**Notes**

+<b id="f1">1</b>  PEW 2012:
+* Claims 6 as the median, but this is for those who read at least one book in previous 12 months.
+* When including, zero filling, the 25% of people who read no books the median gets pushed down to 4; this approach is “validated” by later [PEW reports (2016) where they quote the same median](http://www.pewinternet.org/2016/09/01/book-reading-2016-appendix-a/).
+* 14% read 21+ book.
+* The previously provided 2012 data was used to:
+  * Plot the numbers.
+  * Fit a line to get an idea of trend/distribution.
+  * Projected out for the 21+ books reading crowd.
+* The upper end, topping out at 43, is clearly too low but overall this is reasonable place to start from. [↩](#a1) <br>